TiagoMMDavid/MidiMapper/README.md

 MidiMapper exposes the following functionalities:
 - Functional and intuitive Windows Form Application to map MIDI signals into keyboard/mouse input
 - MIDI device selection
+- Run in background option
-- Text box that displays the keys being pressed and its respective macros
+- Event Log which displays the keys being pressed and its respective macros
 - Profile management
     - Create unlimited profiles with sets of macros
     - Customize macros